Skip to content

 How-to

 Task-oriented recipes.
-“I want to find out who flapped this MAC last week.” → How-to guides
+“I want to find out who flapped this MAC last week.”
+Or, “I want to sweep the audit suite end-to-end.” → Run the audit suite · Other how-tos

 Reference